ballerina-platform/ballerina-distribution/examples/ftp-service-read/ftp_service_read.md

 # FTP service - Read file

-The FTP listener is used to receive file/directory changes that occur in a remote location using the FTP protocol.
-This sample includes receiving file/directory related change events from a listener with default configurations using the default port.
+The FTP listener can be used to receive file/directory changes that occur in a remote location using the FTP protocol.
+An `ftp:Listener` can be created with default configurations and can be attached to a `ftp:Service` which contains the remote method `onFileChange` which gets invoked when there are file/directory changes in the remote server.
+This can be used when the file changes are required implicitly.

 ::: code ftp_service_read.bal :::